swinslow/plugfest2-content/libre-solar-charge-controller-firmware/bin-rebuild/Readme.md

 Binaries built for SBOM Plugfest.

-Rebuilt 2021-05-30 using zephyr main branch, commit 3d39f72a88 in order to build using Zephyr's new SBOM auto-generation tools, which will be part of the upcoming Zephyr 2.6 release.
+Rebuilt 2021-06-07 using zephyr main branch, tag v2.6.0 in order to build using the Zephyr `west spdx` SBOM auto-generation tools, which is now part of Zephyr as of its 2.6 release.

 #### Repo & Branch